 The Pomegranate is much more than a giving level.
 The Midrash tells us that the pomegranate has 613 seeds, corresponding with the number of mitzvot, or commandments, found in the Torah.
 The pomegranate symbolizes a woman’s commitment to tzedekah (righteousness) and gemilut chassidim (acts of loving kindness).
 It shows dedication to taking care of our community and infusing action into the giving process.

 Elegant, nationally-recognized Lion and Pomegranate pins are available to show off your commitment to the Women’s Campaign.
-Amy Blumenthal, Director of Women’s Philanthropy, at 414-390-5713 to learn more.
+Contact Dana Margolis, Director of Women’s Philanthropy, at 414-390-5713 to learn more.